SAVE 50K IN 4 MONTHS EASILY!

 • Keep in mind, while creating an emergency. fund, the two key objectives should be= Accessibility (ease of availing funds) and principal protection.
 Some of the avenues to create an emergency fund would include recurring deposits, liquid funds and other ultra-short term mutual funds which let you redeem funds instantly.

 While you build your investment portfolio based on your financial goals, an emergency fund should be among your first investment goals.
 One should begin building an emergency fund, as soon as they start earning.
 So what have we learnt today?
 If you are yet to begin your investment journey, and still wondering where to begin, we recommend, you start building an emergency fund first before you begin planning your investment journey.
-Ask LXME for more help…
+Ask Lxme for more help…

 New Investor?
 Request a Callback.